MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-responding-to-requests-about-personal-data.md

 -   Add this table and relationship manually to the Rapid Start package and export it directly from the Rapid Start package – that’s why we generate a Rapid Start package for you, so that you can tweak it in situations such as this.

 ## <a name="handling-data-about-minors"></a>Handling Data About Minors
 If a contact person's age is below the age of legal consent according to the laws in your region, you can indicate that by choosing the **Minor** check box on the **Contact** card.
 When you do, the **Privacy Blocked** check box is automatically selected.
 When you receive consent from the minor's parent or legal guardian, you can choose the **Parental Consent Received** check box to unblock the contact.
-Though you can process personal data for minors, you cannot use the profiling functionality in Dynamics 365 for Sales.
+Though you can process personal data for minors, you cannot use the profiling functionality in Dynamics 365 Sales.

 > [!Note]
 > The Change Log can record details such as when, and by whom, the **Parental Consent Received** check box was chosen.
 An administrator can set that up by using the **Change Log Setup** guide, and also choosing the **Log Modification for Parental Consent Received** check box on the **Contact** card.
 For more information, see [Logging Changes](across-log-changes.md).